mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 ### StandardValuesCollection GetStandardValues([ITypeDescriptorContext context](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.itypedescriptorcontext?view=net-8.0))

 Returns a collection of standard values for the data type this type converter is designed for when provided with a format context.

+#### Remarks
+This method overrides the base implementation to ensure that the standard values are retrieved using the wrapped converter's method.This is useful when you need to retrieve the standard values of a type, and you want to ensure that the retrieval process is not affected by the current culture settings of the system.

 ```cs
 StandardValuesCollection GetStandardValues(ITypeDescriptorContext context)